istio/istio.io/content/blog/2019/announcing-1.1/index.md

 GitHub credentials and join us!

-We are grateful to everyone who has worked hard on Istio over the last few months -- patching 1.0, adding features 1.1, and, lately, doing tons of testing on 1.1.
+We are grateful to everyone who has worked hard on Istio over the last few months -- patching 1.0, adding features to 1.1, and, lately, doing tons of testing on 1.1.
 Thanks especially to those companies and users who worked with us installing and upgrading to the early builds and helping us catch problems